 /No Error It’s Lewsor

 Matthieu Gosselin has been involved in a number of projects over the past couple of decades, but he came to my attention thanks to his work under the short-lived Lewsor moniker, and particularly the No Error It’s Lewsor album, which was a wild, noisy and chaotic ride.
 The track Industrial Brass Band – which really does do what it says on the tin, in consisting of thundering industrial beats and twisted, looped brass band samples – was the wildcard here, though.
-A surprising dancefloor hit when DJing, provided clubbers could keep up with the insane pace that the song sets, it is one of those tracks that works precisely because it is so crazy.
+A surprising dancefloor hit when DJing, provided clubbers could keep up with the insane pace that the song sets, it is one of those tracks that work precisely because it is so crazy.

 I’ll admit that [:SITD:] haven’t been particularly on my radar in recent years, but thanks to the recently much-improved Release Radar on Spotify last year, I did notice that [:SITD:] had a new album out – and this song was on said Radar.
 It pretty much does what the group have done for many years now – long, drawn-out electro-industrial that kicks out with a stately stomp, and synth leads that scrawl their own melodies, but oh my God, that chorus, as Carsten Jacek knocks it out of the park with the kind of shimmering, soaring chorus that hooked me on this band in the first place.